-- annual base salary; - annual incentive awards, which include cash and equity bonuses; and - long-term equity incentives, which include restricted stock awards, stock options and long-term performance unit awards, which may be granted pursuant to an employment agreement, our Amended 2005 Plan, our Outperformance Plans and our 2010 Notional Unit Plan.
+- annual base salary; - annual incentive awards, which include cash and equity bonuses; and - long-term equity incentives, which include restricted stock, restricted stock units and LTIP Units, which may be granted pursuant to an employment agreement, our Outperformance Plans or our 2010 Notional Unit Plan.

 The overall levels of compensation as well as the allocation between these elements are determined by our Compensation Committee based upon an analysis of the Company's performance during the year.
-Historically, our compensation has been divided among base salary, cash bonus payments, stock options and restricted stock grants, and multi-year awards under our Outperformance Plans and our 2010 Notional Unit Plan.
-Restricted share grants and awards under our Outperformance Plans and the 2010 Notional Unit Plan are designed to align management's focus and stockholder interest and to provide incentives for each executive to successfully implement our long-term strategic goals.
+Historically, our compensation has been divided among base salary, cash and equity bonuses, multi-year restricted stock or restricted stock unit grants in connection with new or extended employment agreements, and multi-year awards under our Outperformance Plans and our 2010 Notional Unit Plan.
+Multi-year equity awards under our Outperformance Plans and the 2010 Notional Unit Plan and in connection with new or extended employment agreements are designed to align management's focus and stockholder interest and to provide incentives for each executive to successfully implement our long-term strategic goals.
 Our named executive officers have historically received a substantial portion of their compensation in the form of equity of the Company.

 In addition to the aforementioned elements of our compensation program that currently are applicable to each of our named executive officers, at year-end 2009 and in 2010, in connection with new employment agreements for Messrs.
 Holliday, Green and Mathias, the Company entered into deferred compensation agreements with Messrs.
 Holliday, Green and Mathias.
-Under the terms of the agreements, beginning in 2010, Mr. Holliday received an annual contribution during each year of his employment agreement in the form of deferred notional stock units with a grant date value equal to \$450,000.
-In 2010, in connection with the automatic renewal of his previous employment agreement, Mr. Green received a one-time contribution of deferred notional stock units with a grant date value equal to \$150,000, and beginning in 2011, in connection with his new employment agreement, Mr. Green will receive an annual contribution during each year of his employment agreement or deferred notional stock units with a grant date value equal to \$150,000.
-Beginning in 2011, in connection with his new employment agreement, Mr. Mathias will receive an annual contribution during each year of his employment agreement of deferred notional stock units with a grant date value of \$350,000.
-Upon a qualifying separation from service, Messrs.
-Holliday, Green and Mathias will receive a lump-sum cash payment equal to the value of deferred notional units based on the Company's ten-trading day trailing average stock price on the date of separation.
+Under the terms of the agreements, beginning in 2010, Mr. Holliday receives an annual contribution during each year of his employment agreement in the form of deferred notional stock units with a grant date value equal to \$450,000 and, beginning in 2011, Messrs.
+Green and Mathias receive an annual contribution during each year of their employment agreement of deferred notional stock units with a grant date value of \$150,000 and \$350,000, respectively.
+These deferred notional stock units are subject to vesting based on continued employment during the year, and upon a qualifying separation from service, Messrs.
+Holliday, Green and Mathias will receive a lump-sum cash payment equal to the value of vested deferred notional units based on the Company's ten-trading day trailing average stock price on the date of separation.
 By tying the value of the deferred notional units to the future value of the Company, the deferred compensation program further aids in establishing alignment of management and stockholder interests and ensuring the executives remain focused on long-term stockholder value creation.
-See "Potential Payments Upon Termination or Change-in-Control" on page 47 for additional details concerning the deferred compensation agreements.
+See "Potential Payments Upon Termination or Change-in-Control" on page 49 for additional details.